The perfect house plant: How to care for your Peace Lily

 Frequent wilting may indicate that plant has outgrown its potting mix and needs to be repotted into a slightly larger pot with fresh potting mix.

 Fungal gnats may breed in overly wet potting mix.
 These pests are seen as small ‘flies’ hovering around plants.
-Avoid overwatering and allow wet mix to dry out.
+Avoid overwatering and allow wet mix to dry out completely.
 Repotting in good quality potting mix may help reduce pest numbers.

 The most frequently encountered spathiphyllum is a small, leafy plant that grows to around 40cm high.
 Due to its popularity and easy growth, there are several varieties of spathiphyllum available that offer a range of plant sizes and leaf types.
-Choose the one that suits your space and décor.
+Here are some of our favourites - choose the one that suits your space and décor.

 A medium-size leafy plant that grows 30-60cm high and wide with dark green leaves and white flowers.